erkanina/TdoaSimulator/README.md

 x += 100;

-After reaching 2000, it resets it's position to initial position
+After reaching 2000, it resets the locations to initial position

 if (x > 2000) x = -1000;